 As an aside - when we went back to La Cantina the next night, Alessandro, the manager - suggested a typical Tuscan appetizer.
 We were in a trusting mood.
 YIKES!
 We soon found in front of us the tray of thinly sliced, assorted meats (and meat by-products?), with some sliced cheese.
 We enjoyed the cheese, bread sticks and wine throroughly and were again pleased with our entres - but the meats stayed on the plate.
 I guess I'm not as much of an Italian as I thought.
 I later found out that Alessandro had apartments and a cooking school operation connected with the restaurant.

 With the Festival basically wrapping up the final attration was a live Rock band set up in a large parking lot a block or two from the Cantina.
 I don't know the name of the band (guitar, bass, keyboard, drums & singer). but could tell they were playing some Italian Pop favorites.
 The crowd danced, bounced and sang along.
 I've posted a video in the Clips section with some highlights of the day including this band.
-If you can identify the group or the song they are singing in the video, please let me know.

 What is an authentic Italian Festival like?
 That was one of the questions I wanted to answer on this trip.
 We'd been to "feasts" around home and they were always fun and funny.
 But now we had the chance to experience the real thing.
 The first difference is the lack of food vendors and portable kitchens in the surrounding area.
 We did find a park where a big dining tent had been set up and there were some things to eat being made in that area.
 Elsewhere there was a candy store wheeled in where a guy was smoothing a gooey mix of hazelnuts and sugar that had just come out of a turning, cooking caldron onto a marble slab.
 The counter of the store on wheels had a wide variety of hand made candies.
 We had the best nougat log ever.
 But that was the extent of the commercial aspect of the event.
 There were no t-shirt vendors, trinket sellers or games of chance/skill set up along the roadsides.
 We were not disappointed.